illBeRoy/tldr-of-the-world-client/README.md

-# TL;DR of the World Server
+# TL;DR of the World Client
 Part of the [TL;DR of the World](https://tldrofthe.world) academic project.

-Client repository can be found [here](https://github.com/illBeRoy/famous-quote-feed-client).
+Server repository can be found [here](https://github.com/illBeRoy/tldr-of-the-world-server).

-Whenever "graph" is mentioned in this readme it refers to [another part of the project](https://github.com/illBeRoy/famous-quote-feed-data-explorer).
+Whenever "graph" is mentioned in this readme it refers to [another part of the project](https://github.com/illBeRoy/tldr-of-the-world-data).

 ## Client structure